metagn/rot/README.md

 ## Additional syntax (optional)

-As of now these are on by default and can be optionally disabled.
+As of now in the implementation parser these are on by default and can be optionally disabled.
 The special characters used can also be allowed in symbols with a separate option each.

 ### Comments